CICM/HoaLibrary/_distribution/README.txt

 MANUAL INSTALLATION :
 -----------------

-This version is compatible with Pure Data 0.43.4 and higher
+This version is compatible with Pure Data 0.43.4 (32 bit) and higher

 Installation:
  - To install the HoaLibrary package, simply copy it to your 'extra' folder.